-- Primary sclerosing cholangitis: a rare condition that causes inflammation of the bile ducts.
+- Primary sclerosing cholangitis: A rare condition that causes chronic inflammation and scarring of the bile ducts.

-- A history of gall stones in the bile duct
+- Stones in the bile duct can cause inflammation.

 - Abnormal bile ducts: If you are born with abnormal bile ducts, you might be at risk of developing cancer of the bile duct.

-- Infection: In Africa and Asia, an infection caused by parasites called liver fluke is believed to cause bile duct cancer.
+- Infection: Bile duct cancer has been linked to Hepatitis B and C virus infection.
+In Africa and Asia, an infection caused by parasites called liver fluke is believed to cause bile duct cancer.

 - Cirrhosis (scarring of the liver) can increase risk.
 There are many different causes of cirrhosis such as hepatitis B and C, fatty liver disease or alcohol-related liver disease.

-Having a risk factor doesn’t mean you will definitely get cancer.
+Having a risk factor doesn’t mean you will get cancer.
 Sometimes people with no risk factors get cancer.
 If you’re worried, talk to your GP or talk to one of our cancer nurses.
-Call the Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre.
+Call our Support Line on 1800 200 700 or visit a Daffodil Centre.